LIVE ANIMALS INSIDE

-The Glass Gaze examines the genesis of the archival gaze and the mechanics of colonial surveillance in early 20th-century Asia.
-Centred on rare, excavated cache of century-old glass plate portraits of Malayan prison inmates, this collaborative project by The Designed Minds transcends regional history to address profound themes of institutional abandonment and viewer prejudice.
+As a part of the ‘Live Animals Inside’ series, ‘Fixed’ examines the genesis of the archival mechanics of colonial prison in early 20th-century Asia.
+Centred on a rare, excavated cache of century-old glass plate portraits of Malayan prison inmates, this collaborative project by K. Azril Ismail & Azrul K. Abdullah transcends regional history to address profound themes of institutional abandonment and viewers’ prejudice.

-Originally captured as penal mugshots—bureaucratic instruments designed to strip agency and categorise the "other"—these found artefacts represent a systematic erasure of identity.
+Originally captured as penal mugshots: a bureaucratic instrument designed to strip agency and categorise the “other”.
+These found artefacts represent a systematic erasure of identity.
 Through deliberate material intervention, we reclaim these discarded narratives.
-By translating the original glass plates through painstaking, historically accurate photographic processes, including collodion-chloride and silver bromide printing; the project forces a visceral confrontation with the physical artefact.
+By translating the original glass plates through painstaking, historically accurate photographic processes, we had induced in using the collodion-chloride and silver bromide printing; the project forces a visceral confrontation with the physical artefact.

 The resulting unique prints subvert the original intent of the colonial photographer.
 The inmates are no longer subjects of surveillance; they are elevated to subjects of reverence, demanding that contemporary viewers confront their own inherent biases.
 Glass Gaze is not merely a presentation of historical reproductions; it is a contemporary visual excavation.
 It challenges how pan-Asian histories are archived, who controls the narrative, and how the abandoned are ultimately remembered.